 Drawbacks of getting sexually intimate during separation:

 During a separation, your spouse might be involved intimately with someone else.

 In this situation, it’s not wise to get down and dirty with your separated spouse.
-You’ll probably end up being hurt, or hurting your spouse.
+You’ll probably end up being hurt or hurting your spouse.
 The only reason you should consider getting sexually intimate during your divorce is if both of you are committed to trying to rebuild a connection between you.

 2. High-risk strategy

-Getting sexually intimate during your separation with your spouse is a high-risk strategy for rebuilding your marriage.
+Getting sexually intimate during your separation from your spouse is a high-risk strategy for rebuilding your marriage.
 You are going to feel powerful emotions, including a sense of hope, loss, and love for your spouse.

 The bonding hormones during sexual activity are all going to increase the desire you might have for getting back together.

-This means that if you don’t, or can’t make your marriage work, you are going to experience grave disappointment and potentially prolong the inevitable.
+This means that if you don’t or can’t make your marriage work, you are going to experience grave disappointment and potentially prolong the inevitable.
 It’s a strategy that should only be considered if you both feel strong enough to handle it.